nirtamir2/talks/2025-06-26/src/slides-3-nov-2.md

 [click]
 We use catchTag to handle specific errors by their tag.
-TypeScript autocompletes "PaymentFailed" because it's in the type.
+TypeScript autocompletes "DivideByZeroError" because it's in the type.
-When it happens, we recover by returning a different string value.
+When it happens, we recover by returning Infinity - just like JavaScript's default behavior.
 But now it's explicit and intentional.

 [click]
-Look at the new type: Effect<string, never, never>
+Look at the new type: Effect<number, never, never>
 The error is GONE.
 We handled it completely.
 Now when we run it, it's guaranteed to succeed.